The deadly consequences of the EU border regime

 What we do

 We at borderline-europe e.V. have been engaged in civil resistance against European migration and border politics since 2007.
-Borderline-europe - Menschenrechte ohne Grenzen e.V. is an association based in Berlin, Palermo and on Lesbos.
+Borderline-europe - Menschenrechte ohne Grenzen e.V. is an association based in Berlin and Palermo.
 Some of us work full-time, others on a voluntary basis.
 We all have different experiences and expertise and combine them in our work. borderline-europe e.V. lives from the initiative, the exchange and the participation of everybody.

 - We research and produce comprehensive and substantiated documentations regarding the events in the EU border regions, which are being pushed further and further.